flomllr/5am-bot/README.md

-# 5AM_bot
+# 5AM Bot
-Telegram bot for 5AM groups
+Telegram bot for groups waking up at 5am.